mitchv2020/QuestToolbox/README.md

 # Known Bugs/Problems
 - Resizing the window will break the ui (to fix this just choose any option)
 - Custom recording FPS is broken/unstable
-- Spamming the equals (=) row of lines causes the UI to freak out